John Wayne Glover

-John Wayne Glover (26 November 1932 – 9 September 2005) was an English-Australian serial killer convicted of the murders of six elderly women (aged from 60 to 93), over a period of 14 months from 1989 to 1990 including Winifreda, Lady Ashton, widow of the English-Australian impressionist painter Sir Will Ashton, in suburbs located in Sydney's North Shore.
-The fact that the victims were all elderly women led to Glover attaining the nickname by the press of The Granny Killer.
+John Wayne Glover (26 November 1932 – 9 September 2005) was an English-Australian serial killer convicted of the murders of six elderly women (aged from 60 to 93), over a period of 14 months from 1989 to 1990.
+The victims included Winifreda, Lady Ashton, widow of the English-Australian impressionist painter Sir Will Ashton, in suburbs located in Sydney's North Shore.
+Given the advanced age of his victims, after Glover was arrested in 1990, the press nicknamed him The Granny Killer.

 Following his arrest in 1990, he admitted to the murders and was sentenced to consecutive terms of life imprisonment without the possibility of parole.
-He hanged himself in prison on 9 September 2005.
+He died after hanging himself in prison on 9 September 2005.